-Please note that marriage license application are by appointment only 9 a.m. to 3:30 p.m.
-Monday thru Friday.
+Please note that marriage license applications are by appointment only 9 am to 3:30 pm Monday through Friday.

 To apply for a marriage license in Aberdeen Township, either the bride or groom, or both, must be a resident of Aberdeen Township.
 Your valid picture ID driver’s license must reflect the Aberdeen address.

-If you live out of state, but you are getting married in Aberdeen Township, then you must apply for your marriage license in Aberdeen Township.
-Your valid picture ID driver’s license must reflect your current out of state address.
+If you live out of state, but are getting married in Aberdeen Township, then you must apply for your marriage license in Aberdeen Township.
+Your valid picture ID driver’s license must reflect your current out-of-state address.